Experienced California Cannabis Attorneys who live marijuana business licencing and compliance

-Knowing the finer points of California cannabis law and medical marijuana, including the complex rules, regulations, and ordinances pertaining to state and local commercial cannabis business licenses and marijuana-related businesses, is Reccius Law's top priority.
+California cannabis law and medical marijuana and knowing its finer points is our attorneys’ point of pride, including the complex state regulations, and local city ordinances pertaining to commercial cannabis business licenses and marijuana-related.
 From MAUCRSA to Prop D, Prop 215 to SB420, volatile solvent manufacturing to microbusinesses, Cannabidiol (CBD) to Ethanol, cannabis delivery and even cannabis events, Reccius law is the top cannabis attorney in Los Angeles (and greater southern California) and your one-stop shop for applying for state and local commercial cannabis licenses.

 Applications for state temporary commercial cannabis licences are now available through the three state licencing agencies [Bureau of Cannabis Regulation (retail, delivery, testing, distribution) California Department of Food and Agriculture (cultivation) and Public Health(manufacturing)].
 Under California's dual licensure requirement, state commercial cannabis licences are only available for businesses who have first applied for and obtained a local permit, license or other authorization from your local (city, county) government.